The first in our walks British history podcasts features the River Lea in East London.

 Hear about Eton Manor Boys Club.
 Founded in 1909 by four Old Etonian philanthropists to provide activities for the poor lads of Hackney Wick - it became an East End sporting empire.

-And what about the time when Lionel Messi played at the marshes.
+And what about the time when Lionel Messi played at Hackney marshes.

-Hear the secrets of the WW2 bunkers on the Olympic Park.
+Hear the secrets of the WW2 bunkers located on the London 2012 Olympic Park.

 And what about the largest bell in the world - why is it never rung?

-And reveals how East End gas once lit up West End theatres.
+And reveals how East End town gas once lit up West End theatres.

 Find out if there are any poplars left in Poplar, and hear about a 1960s American diner and floating lighthouse turned recording studio.